Center for Abdominal Wall Surgery and Complex Hernia Repair

 What sets us apart is not only our surgical expertise but also our commitment to personalized, multidisciplinary care.
-We accept referrals from community physicians, surgeons, and surgical oncologists, and also welcome self-referred patients.
+We accept referrals from community physicians, surgeons, and surgical oncologists, and welcome self-referred patients.
 Our center is deeply involved in research and academic contributions, continuously advancing the field through publications and clinical trials.

 About Hernias and Other Abdominal Wall Conditions